Igorhk11/Igorhk11/README.md

 - 👋 Hi, I’m Igor Hadji Kotarov
 - 👀 I’m interested in Web Devolpment and SEO.
-- 🌱 I’m currently learning JQuery, Java Fundamentls.
+- 🌱 I’m currently learning JQuery.
 - 💞️ I’m looking to collaborate on making cool new projects.
 - 📫 How to reach me https://www.linkedin.com/in/igor-hadji-kotarov-7bb925182/